-JGroups is an alternative approach to distributing command bus (commands), besides Axon Server which is the default.
+JGroups is an alternative approach to distributing command bus (commands) besides Axon Server.

 JGroupsConnector uses (as the name already gives away) JGroups as the underlying discovery and dispatching mechanism.
-Describing the feature set of JGroups is a bit too much for this reference guide, so please refer to the JGroups User Guide for more details.
+Describing the features of JGroups is beyond the scope this reference guide Please refer to the JGroups User Guide for more information.

-To use the Spring JGroups components from Axon, make sure the
+To use the JGroups components from Axon, make sure the

 Since JGroups handles both discovery of nodes and the communication between them, the